The Impact of Your Social Media on Your Career

 Nude Pictures

 Some companies indeed seek applicants who are self-confident.
 But if your confidence is displayed by posting nude pictures on Facebook or Instagram, recruiters may find it too far.
 Even now, such behaviour may be considered unethical.
-Aside from failing to land a certain job, you can get reported for pictures like that.
+Aside from failing to land a specific job, you can get reported for pictures like that.
 After all, there are other sites for nude selfies that are not linked to your professional activities.

 Complaining About Your Past Companies